You hear it all the time; “you need to tailor your CV for every graduate job application you submit”.

 As a graduate, even if your experience up to this point had been mostly as a Sales Assistant or Bar work, you’ll find you actually have lots of experience in this area, just remember to be clear.

-When scanning through the key responsibilities, make a note of what you will be doing as well as how you will you be doing it.
+When scanning through the key responsibilities, make a note of what you will be doing as well as how you will be doing it.

 In the examples below, both sets of responsibilities discuss communicating product knowledge, but there’s a difference in motivation.